 - Travel costs incurred as a result of a booking on Pawshake

 - Loss of salary or wages as a result of a booking arrangement made on Pawshake

 - Emotional distress caused as a result of a booking on Pawshake

 - Guest pets involved in a previous attack with another animal or human that required medical treatment - this is why it’s important to get as much info as you can on your pet guest before booking!

 - Guest pets who are defined as Dangerous Dogs by the relevant authorities and all claims arising from the care of such Dangerous Dogs.
-Pit Bull Terrier, Basset Griffon Vendeen, Tibetan Mastiff, Mastiff, American Staffordshire Terrier, Bouvier des Flandres, Leonberger, Toy Fox Terrier, South African Boerboel, Bulldog (american).
+Breeds include Dogo Argention, Fila Brasileiro, Japanese Tosa, American Pit Bull Terrier and Perro de Presa Canario.
 This list extends to any cross breed of Dangerous Dogs by the relevant authorities.

-- The pet sitter’s own pet is not covered for any damage or injuries that may be sustained during a Pawshake booking
+- The pet sitter’s own pet or visiting pets are not covered for any damage or injuries that may be sustained during a Pawshake booking

 - Commercially run Boarding Kennels

 - Pet Sitters who have any criminal convictions in past 5 years (excluding traffic violations).

 Pawshake does not charge any amount for this insurance.